Sandhiya2517/SGD-Classifier/README.md

 ```
 /*
 Program to implement the prediction of iris species using SGD Classifier.
-Developed by: KEERTHIKA A
+Developed by: SANDHIYA M
-RegisterNumber:  212224220048
+RegisterNumber:  212224220086
 */
 ```
 ```